timjansen/sparkplug.js/README.md

 sparkplug.js
 ============

-<strong>WARNING!
-UNDER DEV, UNTESTED</strong>

-Sparkplug.js is a tiny initializer for <a href="https://github.com/amdjs/amdjs-api/wiki/AMD">AMD modules</a>
-in web browsers.
+Sparkplug.js is a tiny initializer for <a href="https://github.com/amdjs/amdjs-api/wiki/AMD">AMD modules</a>, primarily for use in web browsers.
+It can be used as an alternative to AMD loaders like requirejs and curl.js if you want nodelike <code>require()</code> style dependency management and AMD modules without the overhead.
-After compilation with Google Closure and gzip'ing its size is only 512 bytes.
+After compilation with Google Closure and gzip'ing its size is only 532 bytes.

-## What will sparkplug.js do for me?

-sparkplug.js...
-* will load all AMD modules that you include via &lt;script> tags
-* allows more than one AMD module per &lt;script> (so you can compress them into a single file)
-* provides you with a <code>require()</code> function to obtain references to module exports

 ## Why use sparkplug.js?